Skip to contents

 Steady State

-These doses are solved until a steady state is reached with a constant inter-dose interval.
+Steady-state doses are solved until a constant inter-dose interval produces a repeating cycle.

 et(seq(0, 24, length.out=100))